New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: SUSY SU(5) hybrid inflation

-where, $\phi$ now represents the canonically normalized real field.
-The presentation of results and discussion of this model is delayed until we first derive a similar form of the potential for the new inflation model with flipped $SU(5)$ group.
+where the field $\phi$ now represents the canonically normalized real scalar field.
+The presentation of results and discussion for this model is delayed until we first derive a similar form of the potential for the new inflation model based on flipped $SU(5)$ GUT.